 Out of the top five eateries in the Soo, the Palace has the richest history dating back to the early 1900s.
 This Portage Avenue favorite specializes in amazing Mexican food, fantastic margaritas and a prime location in downtown Sault Ste.
 Marie.
 The Palace also deserves recognition for having some of the finest hamburgers in the Soo.

 “Good food with a Mexican theme.
 The restaurant is larger than it first appears.
 They have an outstanding selection of various Tequilas so a Margarita is in order for guests 21 and older.
 Reasonable prices and large portions.
 Be sure to order the Queso,” exclaimed TripAdvisor user Charlie W. from South Carolina.

-With a handful of locations in the Upper Peninsula, the original Clyde’s Drive-In near the Sugar Island ferry dock comes in fourth place in TripAdvisor’s ranking.
+With a handful of locations in the Upper Peninsula, the original Clyde’s Drive-In near the Sugar Island ferry dock comes in second place in TripAdvisor’s ranking.
 Clyde’s perfectly marries nostalgic drive-in favorites and freighter watching to complement what is arguably the most unique eatery in Sault Ste.
 Marie.